India, officially known as the Republic of India, is located

 India

-Parvati Temple, dedicated to
+Vamana Temple, Hindu temple dedicated to Vamana, an

 Khajuraho, India